dedkryl/curl_3_07_2024/docs/HTTP-COOKIES.md

   TAB.
 That file is called the cookie jar in curl terminology.

-  When libcurl saves a cookie jar, it creates a file header of its own in which there is a URL mention that links to the web version of this document.
+  When libcurl saves a cookie jar, it creates a file header of its own in which there is a URL mention that will link to the web version of this document.

 ## Cookie file format